 When you are walking in relationship with the Lord, you’ll find that there are many seasons and many reasons to worship and bless Him.
 Of course the Lord doesn’t “need” praise and worship, but He desires the deeper intimacy that they facilitate between you and Him!
-In the Word of God, one of the seven Hebrew words for “praise” is the word “Barak”, which is translated into English most frequently as “bless”.
-Repeatedly in the Bible we see the promise of blessing attached to obedience, and it is no different in our worship.
+In the Word of God, “Barak” praise is one of the seven Hebrew words for “praise” that is translated into English most frequently as “bless”.
+Repeatedly in the Bible God’s blessing is attached to obedience, and it is no different in praise and worship.

 “Barak” praise to God involves the act of kneeling down with your head bowed to express not only thanksgiving, but also submission, reverence and humility.
 We bring ourselves low to lift Him high.

-Your Blessing is in Your “Barak”
+Your Blessing is in Your “Barak” Praise

 Psalm 134 says, “Come, bless (“Barak“) the Lord, all you servants of the Lord, who by night stand in the house of the Lord.
 Lift up your hands in the sanctuary, and bless (“Barak“) the Lord.
 May the Lord who made heaven and earth bless (“Barak“) you from Zion.”

 The Psalmist wrote that the servants of the Lord “stand by night” to bless God, in the house of the Lord, and in the sanctuary.
 That “stand” is the stand of faith, noted in Ephesians 6:13- “…when you’ve done all you can do- stand.”
 There are two actions in Psalm 134: stand by night, in faith on the Word of God and kneel before Him in worship.
 The night seasons in our lives are some of the most difficult times a believer can experience and they’re the times when you want to worship the least, but when praise and worship are the last thing on your mind to worship when you’re just trying to survive, that means they’re the first thing you need to do.

 God is endlessly faithful, which is why we can freely worship and praise Him without fear or an agenda, hoping to “receive” something from Him.
 Just praise Him.
 Draw near to Him.
 Bow down.
 Lift your hands.
 Thank Him.
 Give Him glory.
 He’ll take care of the rest!!
 There is a reason why some people seem to experience a greater level of God than others do and it has everything to do with submission.
 Praising the Lord has many different expressions, but one purpose: Ministry to Him.